So, You Want to Speak at SkeptiCamp NYC?

 Mighty bold of you to go swimming with skeptic "sharks", without knowing what you're in for!
 But, don't be nervous, we really are a friendly bunch!

-If you have never been to any SkeptiCamp events before, we would recommend reading up as much information as you can from the general SkeptiCamp web site: www.SkeptiCamp.org/wiki/Main_Page.
+If you have never been to any SkeptiCamp events before, we would recommend reading up as much information as you can from the general SkeptiCamp web site: skepticamp.fandom.com/wiki/Main_Page.

-Then, you can visit YouTube, to search for videos of SkeptiCamp sessions in the past!
+Then, you can visit YouTube and Vimeo, to search for videos of SkeptiCamp sessions in the past!

 Some Important Points and Rules to Make Up Front!

 - We have a deadline!
-Although we will try to accommodate last minute insertions as much as possible, we highly recommend that everyone strives to submit their proposal on or before the deadline, to guarantee a spot on the schedule.
-This also gives you time to adjust your idea if it doesn't quite meet our criteria (although our criteria is generally very relaxed).
+Although we will try to accommodate last minute insertions as much as possible, we highly recommend that everyone strive to submit their proposal on or before the deadline, to guarantee a spot on the schedule.
+This also gives you time to adjust your idea if it doesn't quite meet our criteria (although our criteria are generally very relaxed).

 - We will not allow illegal or "abusive" content: Do not hurt anyone, do not incite violence in others, and do not be "spammy".
 Please do not show us anything that could land you in jail.